-Prior to the Effective Time, Sallie Mae, as sole stockholder of the Holding Company, expects to cause the initial Holding Company Board to be composed of those individuals identified under "MANAGEMENT -- Holding Company Board of Directors."
-After the Effective Time, the Company stockholders will elect all of the members of the Holding Company Board at each annual meeting beginning with the 1998 Annual Meeting of the Company, which meeting is expected to take place in April of 1998.
+Holding Company Board of Directors."
+Following the Effective Time, the Company stockholders will elect at each annual meeting, beginning with the 1998 Annual Meeting of the Company, approximately one-third of the Holding Company Board.

 CUMULATIVE VOTING.
 The Sallie Mae Charter provides for cumulative voting in the election of directors.
 Under cumulative voting, each share of stock entitled to vote in an election of directors has such number of votes as is equal to the number of directors to be elected.
 A shareholder may then cast all of his or her votes for a single candidate or may allocate them among as many candidates as the shareholder may choose.